Do Toothpaste Tablets Actually Clean Your Teeth Well?

 1. Chew thoroughly until fully dissolved.

-2. Use a damp brush to help spread the paste evenly.
+2. Use a damp brush to spread evenly.

-4. Choose fluoride tablets if cavity prevention is a priority.
+4. Choose fluoride tablets for stronger cavity defense.

-Toothpaste tablets clean just as effectively as traditional pasteif they contain the right ingredients.
-For best results:
+Toothpaste tablets can clean just as effectively as traditional toothpaste if they include:

 Back to News